metaplex-foundation/docs/docs/03-guides/07-archived/04-architecture/02-deep_dive/02-metaplex.md

 ## Overview

 The Metaplex is the contract that knows how the others tie together and understands what an NFT truly is, how to auction it off and how to redeem it for others.
 It also understands the concept of royalties and how to pay them out.
-It's job is to act is the orchestrator between a Vault full of tokens, an Auction primitive, a bunch of winners, creators, and an auctioneer, and make sure everybody gets what is deserved, whether it be monies or tokens (though in the end they are all tokens).
+Its job is to act is the orchestrator between a Vault full of tokens, an Auction primitive, a bunch of winners, creators, and an auctioneer, and make sure everybody gets what is deserved, whether it be monies or tokens (though in the end they are all tokens).

-It's state is reproduced here:
+Its state is reproduced here:

 ```rust
 #[repr(C)]